Riemann-Hilbert approach to a generalized sine kernel and applications: Introduction

-Various particular cases of the kernel (\ref{Generalized Sine}) already appeared in the literature.
+Various particular cases of the kernel (\ref{generalised Sine}) already appeared in the literature.
 These particular kernels were mostly used for the description of correlation functions of matrix models or quantum integrable models equivalent to free fermions (see e.g. \cite{McCoyPArkShrockSpinTimeAutoCorrAsModSineKernel,Len66,ItsIK90, ItsIK90a,KorS90,ColIKT92,ColIKT93,ItsIzerginkorepinSlavnov1993,ItsIzerginkorepinVarguzin1991,CheianovZvonarevZeroTempforFreeFermAndPureSine}).
 In the present paper we consider a rather general case, only based on the analytic properties of the functions $F$, $p$ and $g$.
-The GSK (\ref{Generalized Sine}) plays a crucial role in the study of correlation functions of (non free-fermionic) quantum integrable systems \cite{KozXXZsgZsgZAsymptotics}.
+The GSK (\ref{generalised Sine}) plays a crucial role in the study of correlation functions of (non free-fermion) quantum integrable systems \cite{KitKMST009}.
 It is also useful for the asymptotic analysis of truncated Wiener--Hopf operators with Fischer--Hartwig singularities \cite{KozWienerHopfWithFischerHartwig}.

-We investigate here the large $x$ asymptotic behavior of the Fredholm determinant of the GSK in the framework of RHP.
-Our work is a natural extension of an unpublished analysis by Deift, Its and Zhou of the pure sine kernel $I+\ga S$ by RHP.
-The pure sine kernel was also analyzed by RHP in \cite{CheianovZvonarevZeroTempforFreeFermAndPureSine}.
+We investigate here the large $x$ asymptotic behaviour of the Fredholm determinant of the GSK in the framework of RHP.
+Our work is a natural extension of an unpublished analysis by Deift, Its and Zhou of the sine kernel $I+\ga S$ by RHP.
+This kernel was also analysed by RHP in \cite{CheianovZvonarevZeroTempforFreeFermAndPureSine}.